Darkelf2024/Darkelf-Browser/DarkelfvTor.md

 ## Differences in Encryption between Darkelf and Tor

-When comparing Darkelf Browser and Tor Browser, the differences in encryption methodologies highlight their respective approaches to security and privacy:

 ## Darkelf Browser:
 Encryption Standards: Darkelf Browser utilizes modern cryptographic standards such as ChaCha20 for symmetric encryption and X25519 for key exchange.